Tracy Morgan: Family

 In 1987, while in high school, Morgan married his girlfriend Sabina.
 The pair have three sons together.
 Morgan filed for divorce in August 2009, after having been separated for approximately eight years.
 Morgan credits one of his sons with having saved him from his alcoholism.
 Of his extended family, Morgan said in 2009, "I'm estranged from my own mother and most of my family, and I'm not sure that's going to change much".
-Morgan dated Tanisha Hall.
+Morgan then dated Tanisha Hall.
 She donated one of her kidneys to Morgan in December 2010.

 In September 2011, on the red carpet at the Emmy Awards, Morgan announced he and model Megan Wollover had become engaged six months earlier in San Francisco.
 Their first child, a daughter, was born in New York City on July 2, 2013.
 Morgan and Wollover married on August 23, 2015.
 Morgan filed for divorce July 2020.

 In 2023, on an episode of Finding Your Roots, Morgan discovered he is third cousins with American rapper Nas.

+Morgan joked that working with Daniel Radcliffe on The Fall and Rise of Reggie Dinkins made him "a cool Dad".